 People make sense of the world using some of the same processes that scientists use to conduct experiments.
-Most people are not aware of their scientific thinking, but there is little difference of thought for an artist, a writer, a runner, or a scientist.
+Most people are not aware of their scientific thinking, but there is little difference of thought for an artist, writer, runner, or scientist.
 Each problem we solve is like an experiment.
 We do not always know what the outcome will be, but we can make a guess, or hypothesis.
 Then we go through the steps to test our hypothesis.
 We draw conclusions about what worked, what didn't, and why.
 Then we ask more questions, and create a new hypothesis to test.